inspircd/docs/docs/4/modules/index.md

 [swhois](/4/modules/swhois)                               | Adds the /SWHOIS command which adds custom lines to a user's WHOIS response.
 [timedbans](/4/modules/timedbans)                         | Adds the /TBAN command which allows channel operators to add bans which will be expired after the specified period.
 [tline](/4/modules/tline)                                 | Adds the /TLINE command which allows server operators to determine how many users would be affected by an X-line on a specified pattern.
-[topiclock](/4/modules/topiclock)                         | Allows services to lock the channel topic so that it can not be changed.
 [uhnames](/4/modules/uhnames)                             | Provides the IRCv3 userhost-in-names client capability.
 [uninvite](/4/modules/uninvite)                           | Adds the /UNINVITE command which allows users who have invited another user to a channel to withdraw their invite.
 [vhost](/4/modules/vhost)                                 | Allows the server administrator to define accounts which can grant a custom virtual host.